AI-RS-N/PD-SRS/README.md

 This is the code for a submitted paper on ethical session-based Recommendation using GNN.
 We have implemented our methods in Pytorch.

-Here are three datasets we used in our work/:
+Here are three datasets we used in our work:

 1- Reddit https://www.kaggle.com/colemaclean/subreddit-interactions